xitop/edzed/docs/FSM.rst

 ---------------------------

 An FSM has a current state.
-A transition from the current state to next state is triggered by a received event.
-The next state is determined by a transition table:
+A transition from the current state to the next state is triggered by a received event.
+The next state is determined by a transition table lookup:

-    (state, event) --> next state
+    (current state, event) --> next state

 All states and regular events are represented by a name (string).
 Avoid any special characters in names, because function names are